 The potential for widespread and lengthy school shutdowns poses significant risks to children and could impact them for years to come.
 One option I have heard discussed among public health professionals is the idea of recommending rolling school shutdowns for months to manage the coronavirus social distancing precautions.
 This might be one way to help “flatten the curve” and keep our healthcare systems from becoming overwhelmed.
 I believe that, regardless of the coronavirus crisis, year-round school with the same number of school days would provide significant improvements in student outcomes and well-being.
 Current law requires 180 days of instruction per year in Washington.
 RCW 28A.150.220(5).
 Year-round school would allow the spreading out of the time off across the entire calendar year.
 This change has the potential to address some of the most significant challenges school districts face and save money.

 Debates about year-round school are not new in education obviously.
-The idea that schools are almost universally off during the summer is a myth that overlooks a number of other factors that were at play historically.
+The idea that schools are almost universally off during the summer because of farming is a myth that overlooks a number of other factors that were at play historically.

 “By misidentifying the roots of the current calendar, reformers fail to grapple with the fact that the same factors — budget crunches, demands for time off, concerns about over stressing students — still exist today.
 And absent addressing them, efforts to change the school year are likely to fail.”
 “The myth behind summer break and the challenge it creates for school reformers,” Washington Post, September 4, 2018.